guidovw/Glossalatex/README.md

 4. glossa.bst: the bibliography style.
 Put this in a location where latex can find it (eg ~/Library/texmf/bibtex)
 5. biblatex-gl.bbx
 6. gl-authoryear-comp.cbx
-7. cgloss.sty (needed for glosses in the Glossa document class; not standardly included in the tex-distribution; put this in a location where latex can find it (eg ~/Library/texmf/tex/latex)
+7. cgloss.sty (needed for glosses in the Glossa document class; not standardly included in the tex-distribution; put this in a location where latex can find it, eg ~/Library/texmf/tex/latex)

 Files 5 and 6 are needed for use with biblatex; put these in a location where latex can find them (eg ~/Library/texmf/tex/latex/biblatex); ignore if you use bibtex.